Manual Handling Training for Elderly Care Workers in Ireland

 Standing aids support people who can partially weight-bear through sit-to-stand transitions.
 These devices reduce handling demands while maintaining the person's involvement in their own movement.
 Training should cover the specific equipment available in each care setting.

 Hoists are required when manual handling would be unsafe.
 Ceiling hoists and mobile floor hoists eliminate dangerous manual lifting.
+The HSA guidance is clear: where mechanical aids can reduce risk, they should be used.
 The threshold for using hoists should be clearly defined, and staff should never attempt manual transfers that exceed safe capability.

 Hoists and Equipment